St. Paul Property Crime Lawyer

 - Cause damage to a public safety vehicle

 The conviction penalties for third-degree criminal property damage include up to 1 year in jail and/or a fine of up to $3,000.

 A person may be charged with a fourth-degree offense for causing damage to property that was not a public safety vehicle and the value of the item is reduced by less than $500.
 A conviction could lead to up to 90 days in jail and/or a fine of up to $1,000.

-Get Serious Defense for Your Case
+Get Serious Defense for Your Property Crime Case in MN

 If you were accused of criminal property damage in St. Paul or the surrounding areas, our lawyers at Rogosheske, Rogosheske & Atkins, PLLC are ready to help.
 We'll skillfully guide you through the process and help you make informed decisions about how to proceed.
 We proudly serve Dakota County and Washington County and are committed to protecting the rights and freedoms of the accused.

 30 Counts of Interfere w/ Privacy 28 Counts Dismissed